wb-gs507938/mysql/intl.en-US/API Reference/API Reference/Log management/View binlogs.md

 ## Description {#section_l21_v32_12b .section}

+**Note:** This interface applies only to MySQL and PostgreSQL instances that use local SSDs.

-Query the binlog files of an instance \(only supports MySQL instance\), supporting querying by page.
-RDS provides binlog file downloads:
+Query the binlog files of an instance, supporting querying by page.
+RDS provides binlog file downloads.

 -   When the DownloadLink is NULL, this indicates that RDS has not provided a download URL.
 -   When DownloadLink is not NULL, you can use this URL to download the backup file through wget \(add double quotes\), a browser, or programming.
 The expiration time for this URL is LinkExpiredTime.
 Use it before the expiration time.
 If it has expired, you can see the following error code during the download: